 Piano Baseball – Turn learning into fun when students compete to see who knows the most about the piano.

 Write A Book Review - Enhance lesson time or integrate music and reading.
-Includes a review form, suggested books and sample.
+Includes a review form, suggested book list and sample.

 The Piano In Children’s Literature Reading List - Read aloud to your child or class, assign book reports or incorporate these stories into your lesson plans.

 Grand Action in Motion - see a YouTube video of a grand action moving in real-time and slow motion.

 How Piano Actions Work - A link to a video clip of a demonstration by Clarence Zeches, RPT.